Old and Authentically Famous Delicacies in Guangzhou – 广州老字号美食

 Overall Rating : 7.5/10

 How to get there : Metro Line 6, Beijing Road Station, exit B, ask the locals about this shop.
 About 1km away from station.

 4. Jian Ji Mian Dian 坚记面店 – Noodle House

 Since the 1980s, famously known for their smooth and flavorful noodles with slices of beef brisket.
 It was said that one auntie here has been their staff since her teens.

-The noodles is smooth to palate and absorb all the sauces of the sliced beef brisket that are cooked with Chinese fermented tofu – nan yu and a dash of pork lard with some pork crackling deliver a complex combination that does not overkill.
-Packed with punch!
+The noodles are smooth to palate and absorb all the sauces of the sliced beef brisket that are cooked with Chinese fermented tofu – nan yu and a dash of pork lard with some pork crackling deliver a complex combination that does not overkill.
+Packed with a punch!